 There are a plethora of resources and well-intentioned "support groups" for people caring for pets with cancer.
 The first thing to ask yourself is whether or not, in these support groups, you are actually feeling supported.
 If not, I suggest seeking out alternative resources that are providing you with the emotional support that is helpful to you.
 Criticism, negativity and judgmental attitudes are toxic to your already stressed emotional system.

-Seek out kind people and information that is focused on empowering you, not scaring you.
+Seek out kind people and information that is focused on empowering you,

 Select information resources that focus on positive empowerment, compassion and understanding that is also grounded in evidence.